michaeljdeeb/old-bootstrap-website/_posts/2013-03-10-migrated-guide-to-getting-started.markdown

 - Go back and comment your code
 - Determine edge cases and write tests accordingly

-~~If you have any tools that have helped you succeed as a programmer, please tell me about them in the comments.~~ I’m always looking for new ways to learn.
+<s>If you have any tools that have helped you succeed as a programmer, please tell me about them in the comments.</s> I’m always looking for new ways to learn.

 01000111011011110110111101100100001000000110110001110101011000110110101100100001